-Unless otherwise indicated, paraeducators must be directly supervised a minimum of 10% of the time they are working with students.
+Unless otherwise indicated, teaching paraeducators must be directly supervised a minimum of 10% of the time they are working with students.
+Related services may have regulatory supervision requirements which must be followed.
 In addition to locally determined paraeducator supervision policies, the following supervision requirements apply.

-When the supervising special teacher is not in the building on school property

-When the assigned special teacher is not present, a paraeducator must have a designated principal or teacher available in the building for assistance and supervision as needed.
+When the supervising special teacher is not in the building on school property When the assigned special teacher is not present, a paraeducator must have a designated principal or teacher available in the building for assistance and supervision as needed.